 “So there aren’t any miracles anymore?
-I thought there were a few [Clerics] in Liscor.
+I thought there were a few [Healers] in Liscor.
 What about them?”

 “Ah, well.
-[Clerics] are now simply [Healers] who are able to cast spells.
+[Healers] are now simply general practitioners of restorative arts, some of whom are able to cast spells.
+Many reply on potion or even simple bandages rather than miracles.
 The definition of the class has changed, and accordingly, so have the skills and spells learnt.
 It was quite a fascinating phenomenon, actually.
 I studied it in a course back in Wistram—”